Code-Institute-Submissions/urmv2/README.md

         contact page seems to be much larger than on other devices.
     * When smaller devices are used in landscape mode, some of the images can also become shrunk.
+    * On some devices, the Contact Page footer is very large.

 * One visual issue that I am unable to overcome is the margins when switching to the Galaxy Fold emulator on Google Chrome's inspect function.
 Unsure whether this